causalNLP/causal-agent/docs/source/theory/causal_inference_basics.rst

 How Automated Systems Approach This Problem
 -------------------------------------------

-AI agents like CAIS solve this fundamental problem by:
+AI agents like Causal Agent solve this fundamental problem by:

 1. **Identifying Comparable Groups**: Finding units that are similar except for treatment status
 2. **Leveraging Natural Experiments**: Using random or quasi-random variation in treatment